the-swerve/machina/readme.md

 # machina

-machina is a tiny lil lib that allows you to abstract procedural UI into a declarative state machine in the DOM.
+machina is a minimal lib that allows you to abstract procedural UI into a declarative state machine in the DOM.

 You can declare what events in the DOM cause either a new state or an exit from an existing state, and you can declare what attributes certain elements will have on certain states.